Home Care After A Tooth Extraction | Tonawanda NY

 - No strenuous physical activity or heavy lifting for 5 days after surgery.

 Swelling and Pain – After a tooth is removed, you may have some discomfort and notice some swelling.
 You can help reduce swelling and pain by applying cold compresses to your face as directed.
 Hold an ice bag to the outside of your face over the area of operation as follows: 30 minutes on and 30 minutes off for the first 24 hours.
-After the first 24 hours, use moist heat compresses applied to the area of swelling as follows: 30 minutes on and 30 minutes off for 3 to 4 days.
 Also, for 3 days after surgery, please keep your head elevated when lying down by using 2 pillows or sitting in a recliner.

 Medications – If your doctor has prescribed medication to control pain and to prevent infection and swelling, please take them only as directed.
 Remember to have some food in your stomach before taking them and call your doctor if you have any difficulties with the medications: Northtowns Oral and Maxillofacial Surgery, PLLC – Tonawanda Phone Number 716-694-1134.